Welcome to the Department of Sustainable Development Engineering Division of the City of Fort Lauderdale!

 - Right-of-Way, Sidewalk, Utilities, Drainage Easement

 - Demolition Hold Harmless Fillable Form

 - Demolition Permitting Checklist with Tree Protection (exterior)

-- Final Survey Checklist for Multifamily and Commercial Development (Required for submittal of Final Survey)
+- Final Survey Checklist for Multifamily and Commercial Development

 - Maintenance Declaration Instructions